putuoka/c4it-blog/content/posts/2021/068-di-depending-on-httprequest/article.md

 Here I'm getting the HTTP Context and checking if the *fake-fs* key is defined.
 Yes, I know, I'm not checking its actual value: I'm just checking whether the key exists or not.

 `IHttpContextAccessor` is the key part of this snippet: this is a service that acts as a wrap around the `HttpContext` object.
-You can inject it everywhere in your code, but at one condition: you have to define it in the `ConfigureServices` method.
+You can inject it everywhere in your code, but under one condition: you have to define it in the `ConfigureServices` method.

 How?
 Well, that's simple: